There’s one thing that turned Ballarat into Victoria’s largest inland city. It’s the same thing that once transformed this whole region.

 This is your opportunity to get up close to some of Australia’s native wildlife, with more than 100 free-roaming kangaroos that you can hand feed, more than 35 koalas, as well as wombats, emus, penguins, and crocodiles.

-As well as the enclosures, the Ballarat Wildlife Park has animal presentation shows were you can learn more about some of the species, including dingoes and Tasmanian Devils.
+As well as the enclosures, the Ballarat Wildlife Park has animal presentation shows where you can learn more about some of the species, including dingoes and Tasmanian Devils.

 There are also some international species here, including tigers and meerkats.